Krymnos/IDP/deployment/howto.md

 * If some services fail at startup because other dependent nodes are not yet available, change the ```DELAY``` values in the environment sections of the nodes.
 * watch out for the correct indentation

 ## AWS deployment

-(this step is already done .. just for your information) 0.)
+This step is already done .. just for your information):

+0.)
 Deploy the Stack on AWS.
 Followed this instructions to set up the docker-for-aws stack template.
 * https://docs.docker.com/docker-for-aws/#docker-community-edition-ce-for-aws
 *https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=Docker&templateURL=https://editions-us-east-1.s3.amazonaws.com/aws/stable/Docker.tmpl